-This program is totally voluntary.
+This program is totally voluntary and assures that the patient is receiving the most appropriate treatment.
 Its purpose is to benefit the patient and is provided as part of the benefit plan so there is no additional cost to the patient.